Onishidato/DND_Youtube_All_In_One/README.md

 ## Acknowledgements

-- Inspired by the original plugin from @mbramani
 - Uses React for the media player interface
 - Powered by Gemini AI and Grok for text generation
+- Thanks to the Obsidian community for feedback and support